Bla1ze/vpx-testing/external/vpx-mfdoom/README.md

  6. Create and Populate pupvideos Folder:

 - In your vpx-mfdoom folder, create a new folder named pupvideos.
-- Open the PupVideos folder from the MF DOOM package and unzip the file it contains.
+- Open the PupVideos folder from the MF DOOM package and unzip the MFDOOM-PuP-v1.1.zip file.
-- Copy the resulting MFDOOM folder into your pupvideos folder.
+- Once MFDOOM-PuP-v1.1.zip has been unzipped, copy the resulting MFDOOM folder into your pupvideos folder.

  7. Create and Populate music Folder: